 The types of complaints dealt with by this process include:

-- a complaint about the conduct of a Council employee - please refer to our Complaints Management Process Policy [PDF 0.1MB]
+- a complaint about the conduct of a Council employee - please refer to our Administrative Action Complaints Process Policy [PDF, 0.1MB]

 - an escalation of a complaint about a Council service or other administrative action